NBA Draft Outfit Tracker: See 2022's Dazzling Looks

 Paola Banchero

-Banchero may already have taken the lead for most eye-popping suit of the 2022 NBA Draft.
-The Duke guard arrived on the red carpet in a bright purple suit that is embezzled in shiny crystals.
+While Banchero is the No. 1 overall pick, he also may already have taken the lead for most eye-popping suit of the 2022 NBA Draft.
+The Duke guard arrived on the red carpet in a bright purple suit that is embezzled in shiny crystals and finished the look with a holographic pair of Gisuppe Zanotti sneakers.

 While the 6-foot-10 Blue Devil proudly wore blue last season, he donned Huskie purple on tonight's red carpet in honor of his parent's who attended University of Washington.